markstringer-dti/markstringer-dti.github.io/dti.md

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although still not impossible, to help your project do well.

 Why do you need to show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
-Why put working software in the hands of people who might get some good from using it as soon as you can?
+Why put working software in the hands of people who might get some value from using it as soon as you can?

-I explain this using the metaphor of flowers and fruit.
+I explain this using the Daoist idea of flowers and fruit.
 Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
 But it feeds people.

-Maybe you're thinking:"My software development project is in trouble.
+Maybe you're thinking: "My software development project is in trouble.
 It's already cost millions of pounds.
 I can't any way out of this that doesn't cost millions more.
 The last thing that I need is some dreamy guff about metaphors."

 But this book provides its readers with something, solid, nutritious, and sustaining.
-It sets out seven ways of seeing projects that make successful delivery more likely.
+It sets out a number of ways of seeing projects that make successful delivery more likely.
 It offers the genuine possibility of knowing what you're doing.
-And once you know what you're doing, a lot of things that previously seemed impossible can seem a lot less so.
+And once you know what you're doing, once you have the right idea, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
 Why haven't we found better ways to think about software development since the start?